mcanouil/ggpacman/README.md

 The ghosts were more tricky (I know, they are ghosts …).

-I first retrieved all the positions wereh a `"big"` bonus point was eaten by Pac-Man.
+I first retrieved all the positions where a `"big"` bonus point was eaten by Pac-Man.

 ``` r